Top Wall Street Forecasters Revamp Tilray Brands Expectations Ahead Of Q2 Earnings - Tilray Brands (NASDAQ:TLRY)

 Let's have a look at how Benzinga's most-accurate analysts have rated the company in the recent period.

-- Zelman & Assoc analyst Pablo Zuanic maintained a Neutral rating on July 29, 2025.
+- Zuanic & Associates analyst Pablo Zuanic maintained a Neutral rating on July 29, 2025.
 This analyst has an accuracy rate of 52%.

 - Piper Sandler analyst Michael Lavery maintained a Neutral rating and cut the price target from $2 to $1 on April 9, 2025.
 This analyst has an accuracy rate of 63%.